Creating maths problems to solve!

 September 12, 2017

-Bernard Bagnall has been creating problem-solving activities for NRICH for twenty years, including the challenges that we use in our National Young Mathematicians’ Awards!
-Find out how he comes up with the activities…
+Bernard Bagnall has been coming up with problem-solving activities for NRICH for twenty years, including the challenges that we use in our National Young Mathematicians’ Awards!
+Find out how he creates the maths problems to solve…

 It’s been interesting reflecting on how just two of the activities for the National Young Mathematicians’ Awards came about.
 Much of it is about asking “I wonder what would happen if . . . ?”
 You too could find yourself doing something similar somewhere; it may involve shape, pattern or number.

 I was staying at a small hotel in Jersey that had a small swimming pool.
 I have never been one for sunbathing so as I basked in the shade by the side of the pool my mind wandered, as it always does, to the world of maths around me.
 The pool was paved around in slab, nothing really special in that.
 But my mind was swimming with mathematical ideas.
 What if two people stood on different tiles, and hold a ribbon or ribbons across the pool?
 What if there were more people and each can hold one or two ribbons at a time?
 What are the smallest and largest ribbon squares they can make?

 It obviously depends on the number of tiles around the pool so I’ll fix that and explore further.

 Writing this has helped me, and may help others to see some of the possible actions that can help to promote a creative mind.
 So next time you are on a family holiday, ask yourselves – where is the maths hiding?

 Make Those Bracelets